UBS brings back Sergio Ermotti as CEO after Credit Suisse rescue - Local News 8

 UBS brings back Sergio Ermotti as CEO after Credit Suisse rescue

-UBS is bringing back its former chief executive, Sergio Ermotti, effective April 5.
+UBS is bringing back its former chief executive, Sergio Ermotti, effective April 5, to steer the group through its unplanned takeover of rival Credit Suisse.

-Ermotti is currently chairman of Swiss Re.
-He previously served as UBS CEO for nine years.

-The announcement comes about a week after the Swiss bank agreed to acquire Credit Suisse in a landmark emergency bailout.

 “The board took the decision in light of the new challenges and priorities facing UBS after the announcement of the acquisition,” the bank added.